yaroslaff/a2conf/README.md

 You can get list of all available tokens for `--vhost` option in verbose mode (`-v` option).

 ## a2certbot.py
-a2certbot.py utility used to quickly detect common LetsEncrypt configuration errors such as different document root between apache virtualhsot config and letsencrypt certificate config, wrong RewriteRule or Redirect, or changed/missing DNS records.
-Also, a2certbot.py can generate LetsEncrypt certificates more easily then certbot.
+a2certbot.py utility used to quickly detect common LetsEncrypt configuration errors such as:
+- Different DocumentRoot in vhost and letsencrypt (e.g. if someone moved site)
+- RewriteRule or Redirect apache directives preventing verification
+- DNS record points to other host or not exists at all
+- And **ANY OTHER** problem (such as using wrong certificate path in apache or whatever). a2certbot.py simulates HTTP verification (If LetsEncrypt verification fails, a2certbot will fail too, and vice versa).

 a2certbot.py does not calls LetsEncrypt servers for verification, so if you will use a2certbot.py to verify your configuration, you will not hit [failed validation limit](https://letsencrypt.org/docs/rate-limits/)